 Courtyard and Small Gardens

-Turning small spaces into green outdoor spaces can sometimes be more challenging as result but it’s actually a design challenge I relish!
+Turning small spaces into green outdoor spaces can sometimes be more challenging but it’s a design challenge I relish.
 They can really feel like an oasis in the city and places of calm, if they are thought out properly.
 I find people almost utilise small gardens more, perhaps because they have less garden to take for granted and the gardens often feel more like an additional room, for use to sit or dine in, or just to fill with plants.

 As well as sharp design, good planting is often really key.
 Plants have to really work to earn their place in small gardens, so long flowering with scent or evergreen is great.
 Climbers to fill vertical spaces is useful.
 Bulbs are great for hits of colour throughout the year as well.
 Sometimes sticking to one colour works well, making the space feel calmer.